 Camp is a great place to teach Scouts fire safety.
 Each unit should complete and use the Unit Fireguard Chart, which will be provided at camp.
-Fires must always be supervised and your campsite fire barrel should be filled with water so ample water supply is quickly available in the case that a fire begins to spread or get out of control.
+Fires must always be supervised and your campsite fire barrel should be filled with water in the case that a fire begins to spread or get out of control.
 When not in use, all accelerants must be kept in locked storage.